A ketogenic diet is a very low-carb, high-fat diet.

 This Needs a Lot More Research

-Cancer is a nasty bitch.
+Cancer is a resilient disease.
 You can cut it away, radiate it and overload it with poison, but somehow it often still manages to survive and spread.

 Ketogenic diets may turn out to be a useful weapon in the arsenal against this foul disease, but it is definitely premature to make any recommendations based on the current research.